zenml-io/zenml/docs/book/component-gallery/orchestrators/kubeflow.md

 if you want to learn more about how ZenML builds these images and how you can customize them.
 {% endhint %}

-Once the orchestrator is part of the active stack, we need to run `zenml stack up` before running any pipelines.
-This command
-* forwards a port, so you can view the Kubeflow UI in your browser.
-* (in the local case) uses K3D to provision a Kubernetes cluster on your machine and deploys Kubeflow Pipelines on it.

 You can now run any ZenML pipeline using the Kubeflow orchestrator:
 ```shell